dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 In the next target,
-you will build a mini app from scratch, creating the Dart source, the HTML source, and the CSS source from scratch.
+you will build a mini app from scratch, creating the Dart source, the HTML source, and the CSS source yourself.
 Afterward, you can re-visit the code for `clickme`.

 ##Run a web app in Dartium {#run-web-app}